 Building on that success, Scottish Government increased the number of schools to 112, taking the value of the programme to £1.8bn.

-And most recently, by us further managing the programme, Scottish Government announced details of an additional four schools which would be funded from the existing £1.8bn, taking the total number to 116 schools.
+And most recently, by us further managing the programme, Scottish Government announced details of additional schools which would be funded from the existing £1.8bn, taking the total number to 117 schools.